ubyd01/Ubaid-coin/README.md

 # 👑 Ubaid Coin 🪙

-Ubaid Coin is a Web3-style tap mining app inspired by TapSwap.
+Ubaid Coin is a Web3-style tap mining app inspired by notcoin.
 Built with Firebase, users can:
 - Sign up/login with email and password
 - Tap to mine coins with no limit
 - Track balance on dashboard